aobasier/do-file-sample/README.md

-# do-file-sample
-stata do file sample
+This is a stata do file sample for my work "Environmental Regulation and Performance of Manufacturing Firms"